Money

 Bronze

-The next level of Hospital cover is Bronze, which includes a wider range of treatments than Basic cover.
+The next tier is Bronze Hospital cover, which includes a wider range of treatments than Basic cover.
 It typically covers services such as joint reconstructions, hernia and appendix procedures and gastrointestinal endoscopies.
 It generally excludes treatments like pregnancy, heart-related procedures and joint replacements.
 Bronze policies might be a good option if you’re after more than minimal cover but want to avoid the higher premiums of Silver or Gold tiers.

 Shield tick icon